sukus21/numskull/LANGUAGE.md

  The righthand cannot be chained, and must always be just one number.

 ## Other language features
  - As of version 1.1, Numskull supports code comments.
 A comment can be started using `//`, and anything that comes after it on the same line will be ignored.
+The same version also supports multiline comments.
+These are started with `/*` and terminated with `*/`.
+Anything between the two will be ignored.

+ - The interpreter does not care if brackets are opened and closed in pairs.
+This means you could use brackets in the following order: `{ [ } ]`.
+If the first `{` is taken, it jumps to the `}`, inside the body of the `[ ]`, and execution continues as normal from there, and when the `]` is encountered, the condition at the `[` is evaluated as normal.
+The same technique could be used to exit the body of the `[ ]` early.

 ## More information